inBeat/inbeat-website/content/top-influencers/instagram/israel/_index.md

 ---
-title: Top 10 Instagram Influencers In Israel In 2023
+title: Top 10 Instagram Influencers In Israel In 2024
 description: >-
-  Find top Instagram influencers in Israel in 2023.
-Most popular hashtags: #israel #israeli #telavivcity.
+  Find top Instagram influencers in Israel in 2024.
+Most popular hashtags: #love #makeup #paid.
 platform: Instagram
-hits: 24
+hits: 23
-text_top: Analyze the top-rated Instagram profiles on inBeat.
+text_top: Analyze the top-rated Instagram influencers on inBeat.
-text_bottom: Our platform aggregates 24 Instagram influencers like this in Israel for you to work with.
+text_bottom: Our search engine aggregates 23 Instagram influencers like this in Israel for you to contact.
 profiles:
   - username: "nicol_zelikman"
     fullname: >-